Sashi09/Pandas-1/README.md

 # Pandas
-####Pandas and NumPy for Data Analysis
+#### Pandas and NumPy for Data Analysis.
-#####This project covers data preprocessing, manipulation, and analysis using Pandas and NumPy in Python.
+##### This project covers data preprocessing, manipulation, and analysis using Pandas and NumPy in Python.
 Below are the key steps followed:
 ## Step 1: Introduction
 #####  Pandas is a Python library for data manipulation and analysis.
 #####  NumPy provides fast numerical operations and serves as the foundation for Pandas.